2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization: Results

 The compensated Gaussian beam adds ripple structures to the emission signals.
-When a uniform field confined within a certain boundary is convolved with $W_\mathrm{CG}$, this ripple becomes visible only along the boundary.
-As the ionized regions grow, therefore, a compensated Gaussian beam produces negative through of width similar to the beam FWHM at the boundaries of bubbles.
-In general, $W_\mathrm{CG}$ changes the topology of the 21-cm signal.
-For most of our analysis, therefore, we just use $W_\mathrm{G}$.
-Further comparison of these two filters will be made in Section~\ref{sec:res_genus_evol}.
+When a uniform field confined within a certain boundary is convolved with $W_{\rm CG}$, this ripple becomes visible only along the boundary.
+As the ionized regions grow, therefore, a compensated Gaussian beam produces a negative through of width similar to the beam FWHM at the boundaries of the bubbles.
+In general, $W_{\rm CG}$ changes the topology of the 21-cm signal.
+For most of our analysis, therefore, we just use $W_{\rm G}$.
+Further comparison between these two filters will be made in Section~\ref{sec:res_genus_evol}.

-\subsection{Evolution, sensitivity, bubble distribution, and power spectrum}
+\subsection{Evolution, Sensitivity, Bubble Distribution, and Power Spectrum}

-The evolution of global volume-weighted ionized fraction $x_\mathrm{v}$ varies significantly over different reionization scenarios, as seen in Figure~\ref{fig:ion_mean_rms}.
-First, the end of reionization in f5 and f250 cases occurs relatively later than f125\_125S and f125\_1000S cases, because these are tied only to high-mass ($M > 2 \times 10^9 M_\Sun$) halos, which collapse much later than low-mass ($10^8 \lesssim M / M_\Sun \lesssim 10^9$) halos.
-Second, f5 and f250 also show steeper evolution in $x_\mathrm{v}$, because there is no chance for slow evolution of total luminosity from self-regulation of small-mass halos.
+The evolution of the global volume-weighted ionized fraction $x_{\rm v}$ varies significantly over different reionization scenarios, as seen in Figure~\ref{fig:ion_mean_rms}.
+First, the end of reionization in the f5 and f250 cases occurs relatively later than in the f125\_125S and f125\_1000S cases, because these are tied only to high-mass ($M > 2 \times 10^9 M_\odot$) halos, which collapse much later than low-mass ($10^8 \lesssim M / M_\odot \lesssim 10^9$) halos.
+Second, f5 and f250 also show a steeper evolution in $x_{\rm v}$, because there is no chance for slow evolution of the total luminosity from self-regulation of small-mass halos.

-It is in general a better practice to compare different models at a fixed global ionized fraction than at a fixed redshift, partly because there are still too much freedom in the exact epoch of the end of reionization, the time-integrated optical depth to Thompson scattering of CMB photons, etc. More importantly, a fixed global ionized fraction among different models is reached by roughly the same number of H-ionizing photons accumulated from the beginning of EOR.
-We therefore use $x_\mathrm{v}$ as the time indicator of the global evolution throughout this paper.
+In general, it is a better practice to compare different models at a fixed global ionized fraction rather than at a fixed redshift, partly because there is still too much freedom in the exact epoch of the end of reionization, the time-integrated optical depth to Thompson scattering of CMB photons, etc. More importantly, a fixed global ionized fraction among different models is reached by roughly the same number of H-ionizing photons accumulated from the beginning of the EOR.
+We therefore use $x_{\rm v}$ as the time indicator of the global evolution throughout this paper.